 Three letters of recommendation and a portfolio of the applicant's artwork must be submitted as an indication of preparation for graduate study.
-The portfolio may include actual examples, photographs or 35mm slides of the applicant's work.
-A selection of not less than 15 nor more than 20 examples should be presented.
+The portfolio must consist of 20 examples of the applicant's work: photographs, slides or digital images.
+A selection of 15 to 20 examples should be presented.
 The applicant for the Master of Fine Arts program must have at least half of the artwork in the portfolio in the intended area of emphasis.
 This portfolio must be submitted to the School of Art and Art History for examination before action on an application for graduate admission takes place.

 The Master of Fine Arts degree in studio art is awarded for a high level of professional competence.
 The student will select an emphasis in a studio area.
-Those now available are ceramics, metal and jewelry, painting and drawing, printmaking, photography and sculpture.
+Those now available are ceramics, metal and jewelry, painting and drawing, printmaking, photography, and sculpture.